GenerationConfig

 Link copied to clipboard

 An integer specifying the maximum number of tokens that can be generated.
-This serves as a hard limit on the size of the generated content.
+This serves as a hard limit on the size of the generated

 Link copied to clipboard